Oliver-H-Miller/svd-image-compression/README.md

 # svd-image-compression
-Examining how Singular Value Decomposition can be applied to image compression
+Examining how Singular Value Decomposition can be applied to bitmap image compression